-A growing number of companies outsource many experts who are skilled or have experiences and the resources to tackle the company’s online marketing issues much more efficiently.
+A growing number of companies outsource many experts who are skilled or have the experiences and resources to tackle the company’s online marketing issues much more efficiently.

-Nowadays, it has become quite common to hire marketing experts to handle brand’s SEO, content creation, and campaign strategies or working alongside with individual freelancers to contribute to one-time projects with their own skills and knowledge.
+Nowadays, it has become quite common to hire marketing experts to handle a brand’s SEO, content creation, and campaign strategies or working alongside individual freelancers to contribute to one-time projects with their own skills and knowledge.

 It’s also natural that companies have also started working with recruiting agencies to help them find the finest talent, communicate with them, filter the best candidates, as well as help them integrate successfully into the company culture.

 Alas, when the focus is solely on the brand that’s hiring, or the skilled expert that wishes to become the employee, the brand or the agency serving as the mediator can be lost in translation.